Our Creamy New England Clam Chowder recipe is exactly like the famous soup you would eat on the east coast. It's so easy to make at home!

 Keith makes a mean chowder ("chow-dah").
 He learned the secrets to making the best clam chowder during his time cooking in restaurants.
 Those secrets include heavy cream, plenty of potatoes, crispy bacon, and good chopped clams.
-Don't forget to save the clam juice from the can (or use bottled clam juice) for optimum seafood flavor.
+Like our Potato Corn Chowder, it's a comforting, satisfying meal.

 - CHICKEN STOCK (CHICKEN BROTH): 1 ½ cups